-Augury and divination by lot no people cultivate more diligently....
+Augury and divination by lot no people cultivate more diligently. . . .
 They are also familiar with the practice of consulting the notes and the flight of birds.
-It is peculiar to this people to seek omens and monitions from horses....
-White horses, pure from the taint of earthly labor, are yoked to a sacred car, and accompanied by the priest and the king, or chief of the tribe, who note their neighings and snortings. . .
+It is peculiar to this people to seek omens and monitions from horses. . . .
+White horses, pure from the taint of earthly labor, are yoked to a sacred car, and accompanied by the priest and the king, or chief of the tribe, who note their neighings and snortings. . . .
 They have also another method of observing auspices, by which they seek to learn the result of an important war.
 Having taken a prisoner from the tribe with whom they are at enmity, they pit him against a picked man of their own tribe, each combatant using the weapons of his country.
 The victory of the one or the other is accepted as an indication of the issue.

-1 The hurdle, filled with stones to cause it to sink, was placed over the head of the offender.
-2 Tacitus, Germany, 9-10.
+&lt;sup>1 The hurdle, filled with stones to cause it to sink, was placed over the head of the offender.

+Tacitus, Germany, 9-10.

-122. Military Customs1
+122. Military Customs 1

-. . .
-Their line of battle is drawn up in a wedge-like formation.
 To give ground, provided you return to the attack, is considered prudence rather than cowardice.
 The bodies of their slain they carry off even in indecisive engagements.
 To abandon your shield is the basest of crimes; nor may a man thus disgraced be present at the sacred rites, or enter their council.
 Many, indeed, after escaping from battle, have ended their infamy with the halter. . . .